-If used properly, a crate can be a place for your puppy to feel safe and relaxed; a crate can also be used to provide a comfortable sleeping and traveling space for your puppy.
+If used properly, a crate can be a place for your puppy to feel safe and relaxed.
+A crate can also be used to provide a comfortable sleeping and traveling space for your dog.
 In order for a crate to work in the right way, you will need to properly crate train your new puppy as soon as possible.

 What You’ll Need: